aijaz/blog/content/posts/2015/09/2015-09-28-examining-a-picture.markdown

----
 title: "Examining a Picture"
 date: 2015-09-28 21:50
 comments: false
-Category:
-- Photography
-tags:
-- Inspection
-- CocoaConf
-- Yosemite
-- Composition
-- RuleOfThirds
 description: "A few minutes ago I zoomed in on a photograph that I had taken in April.
 I saw details that fundamentally changed my understanding of whats going on in the picture."
----
+Category: Photography
+Tags: Inspection, CocoaConf, Yosemite, Composition, RuleOfThirds

 A few minutes ago I zoomed in on a photograph that I had taken in April.
 I saw details that fundamentally changed my understanding of what's going on in the picture.
 It's funny how often that happens.